ikuhamada/state-hands-on/index.rst

 Welcome to the STATE hands-on tutorial!
 =======================================

 This is the home to the STATE tutorial.
+A documentation of the STATE code can be found `here <https://state-doc.readthedocs.io>`_.

 .. toctree::
    :maxdepth: 5